dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

    **Step 3.** Expand the **src** and **test** folders.
 These folders have example classes and are where you will put all your code for this course.
-   Your project should now look like the above.
-(Note: the **out** folder will not appear until you've run a class.)
+   Your project should look like the above.

 Introduction to JUnit